 Chatbots are extremely helpful for businesses that are looking to create a strong brand image and provide the best possible customer service.
 Thanks to advances in technology and machine learning, chatbots have become more popular than ever in recent years.
 As time goes on, chatbots will continue to evolve, become even better, and eventually perform a central role in customer service for all different types of companies.

-In this blog, we will discuss the latest chatbot trends to keep an eye on in 2019.
+In this blog, we will discuss the latest chatbot trends to keep an eye on.

 AI isn’t just for Fortune 500 companies anymore.
 In fact, on the back of a number of innovations in the last few years, small businesses now can leverage AI technology to improve their operations, connect more deeply with their customers and, ultimately, boost their sales.